Searchpage.com redirect removal instructions

 Remove malicious extensions from Google Chrome:

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "More tools" and click "Extensions".
-Locate "Kittens new tab" and other recently-installed suspicious browser add-ons, select these entries and click the trash can icon.
+Locate "SearchPage Tab" and other recently-installed suspicious browser add-ons, select these entries and click the trash can icon.

 Change your homepage:

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "Settings".
-In the "On startup" section, disable "Kittens new tab", look for browser hijacker's URL (hxxp://www.searchpage.com) below the “Open a specific or set of pages” option.
-If present, click on the three vertical dots icon and select “Remove”.
+In the "On startup" section, look for a browser hijacker URL (hxxp://www.searchpage.com) below the “Open a specific or set of pages” option.
+If present click on the three vertical dots icon and select “Remove”.

 Change your default search engine:

-To change your default search engine in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome), select "Settings", in the "Search engine" section, click "Manage search engines...", in the opened list, look for "searchpage.com", and when located, click the three vertical dots near this URL and select "Remove from list".
+To change your default search engine in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome), select "Settings", in the "Search engine" section, click "Manage search engines...", in the opened list look for "searchpage" when located click the three vertical dots near this URL and select "Remove from list".

-If you continue to have problems with removal of the kittens new tab potentially unwanted application, reset your Google Chrome browser settings.
+If you continue to have problems with removal of the searchpage tab browser hijacker, reset your Google Chrome browser settings.
 Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
 Click the Advanced… link.